Admission free and open to all.

 February 12-April 16, 2016

 Mike Bender and Doug Chernack, creators of the viral site Awkward Family Photos, will bring their exhibit to Centenary on their national museum tour.
-The campus and community will be encouraged to add their own awkward family photos to our gallery walls.
+The campus will be encouraged to add their own awkward family photos to our gallery walls.
 All photos courtesy of Awkward Family Photos.
 AFP Exhibition © 2014 Awkward Family, LLC.
 All rights reserved.
-See here.
+See more info here.

 Haitian Art from the Permanent Collection, with "Wasteland: Charcoal in Haiti" by Jonathan Auch

 This two-part exhibit, conceived by Emily Fultz (class of 2014), contrasts our Haitian “Tree of Life” paintings from the 1970s and 1980s with contemporary photographs of the country’s deforestation for charcoal fuel production, captured by New York City photojournalist Jonathan Auch.
 Auch will be on campus to work with students.
 His residency and exhibition are generously underwritten by the Attaway Professorships in Civic Culture Program.

 Creole World: Photographs of New Orleans and the Latin Caribbean Sphere by Richard Sexton